lina-usc/pylossless/docs/source/implementation.rst

 ----------------------

 A final ICA will be run, excluding the epochs that were identified to contain large deviations across ICs.
-These time periods are exlcuded to improve the final ICA's decomposition.
+These time periods are excluded to improve the final ICA's decomposition.

 MNE-ICAlabel will be run on this decomposition to classify the ICs as brain,